Juan Montes (baseball)

 Juan Diego Montes Incer (born 15 May 1995) is a Guatemalan-Nicaraguan professional baseball outfielder who is a free agent.
 He plays for the Nicaragua national baseball team.
 Montes represented Nicaragua at the 2023 World Baseball Classic and the 2023 Central American and Caribbean Games.
-He has also played with the Fieras del San Fernando of the Germán Pomares Championship.
+He has also played with Tren del Norte of the Nicaraguan Winter League and the Fieras del San Fernando of the Germán Pomares Championship.

 Professional career

 Baltimore Orioles

 Montes was born on 15 May 1995 in Guatemala City.
 He began playing baseball at the age of four and later played college baseball at the Universidad de San Carlos de Guatemala.
 On 11 November 2013, Montes was signed by the Baltimore Orioles organization after a tryout in Guatemala.
 He was subsequently assigned to the Dominican Summer League Orioles, where he played four seasons, from 2014 to 2017; in 170 total appearances, Montes batted .231/.360/.312 with six home runs, 57 RBI, and 41 stolen bases.

 Montes spent the 2018 season with the rookie-level Gulf Coast League Orioles, batting .301/.389/.419 with two home runs, 13 RBI, and two stolen bases over 29 appearances.
 In 2019, he was promoted to the Aberdeen IronBirds of the Low-A New York–Penn League, where he hit .258 with four RBI and one stolen bases across 14 games.
 On 24 July 2019, Montes was released by the Orioles organization.